 If you have already decided that you want to buy a new soundbar, but still don’t know what exactly you want, the Bose Soundbar 700 vs Yamaha SR-B20A comparison is here to offer you two decent solutions.
-The Bose Soundbar 700 was rated 6.6, while the Yamaha SR-B20A has a rating 5.4.
-The soundbars are equipped with a different number of buttons, action, microphone for the Soundbar 700 and volume down, volume up, power, source for the SR-B20A.
+The Bose Soundbar 700 was rated 6.6, while the Yamaha SR-B20A has a rating 3.8.
+The soundbars are equipped with a different number of buttons, action, microphone for the Soundbar 700 and power, source, demo, volume down, volume up for the SR-B20A.

 Wireless Internet connection is realized only in the Soundbar 700.
 Soundbars from this comparison have Bluetooth support.
 There are 1/0 HDMI inputs/outputs in the Bose Soundbar 700 versus 0/1 HDMIs in the Yamaha SR-B20A.
 As in the Soundbar 700, so in the SR-B20A there is the HDMI Audio Return Channel (ARC).
-We rated the connectivity of the Soundbar 700 at 6 out of 10, while the SR-B20A was rated 7/10.
-Each of the soundbars can be controlled using the application.
+We rated the connectivity of the Soundbar 700 at 6 out of 10, while the SR-B20A was rated 4/10.
+The manufacturer of the Soundbar 700 provides a device control application.
 The Bose Soundbar 700 equipped with a microphone.
 The models under consideration cannot become part of a multiroom system.

 Dolby Atmos audio decoder support is not implemented in either the Soundbar 700 or SR-B20A.
 Devices from this comparison cannot process surround sound due to lack of DTS:X. The Soundbar 700 was rated 4/10, while the SR-B20A received a mark of 6/10 for multichannel surround.